highfidelity/hifi-web-audio-nodes-tutorial/docs/TUTORIAL.md

 The app is hosted locally using Node.js and Express.
 Alternatively, you can host the app on your own Web server.

-You may find the files used in this tutorial on GitHub at: https://github.com/highfidelity/hifi-web-audio-nodes-tutorial
+You can find the files used in this tutorial on GitHub at: https://github.com/highfidelity/hifi-web-audio-nodes-tutorial

 ## 0: Prerequisites